The 3D Project

 Design 3D content and models using Illustrator, Dimension or Sketchup.

-As with all Pro Projects, your Crest Project will be assessed by:
+The 3D Project will be assessed by:

 Professionalism - Project is done "to spec", follows directions, and fulfills all requirements.